marcus-deans/Chess-Game/doc/DESIGN.md

 > what are the project's design goals, specifically what kinds of new features did you want to make easy to add

+We want to be able to implement flexibility to all pieces like being about to change how a piece can move, capture, jump, promote, etc. We also want to be able to change Spots to different variations like black hole spot, portal spot, etc.
+In addition, we want to be able to change themes in the front-end and allow the users to sign up, login, and sign out of their account and select their profile color and save their scores using username and password that saves in an online database.
+We want to be able to change between all of these different variations by labeling in the initial data sim file.

 #### What Features are Easy to Add

 Pieces: We wanted to make it super easy to mix and match pre-existing movement schemas to old move;